-F-1 status international students are eligible for admission to the full 16-week Fall and Spring Semesters at KCKCC.
-F-1 students are not eligible for admission to the Summer Semester or to the

-Second 8-Week Terms of the fall and spring semesters at KCKCC.
+F-1 status international students are eligible for admission to the full 16-week fall and spring semesters at KCKCC.
+F-1 students are not eligible for admission to the summer semester or to the second 8-seek terms of the fall and spring semesters at KCKCC.